 The Truth about McQueen

 Although Lee Alexander McQueen had banned the Clothes Show from his catwalk collections because he was upset by an on-air viewer comment about his design, I was always afforded a front row seat seat in the early days of his shows.
-We had a professional friendship in as much that he was highly press worth and I was press, but we also had a little something extra.
+We had a professional friendship in as much that he was highly press worthy and I was press, but we also had a little something extra.
 Back stage while we would set up for TV interview, he would chat about the plight of dolphins or fret about the quality of student creativity.
 He was authentic and complex as well as a likeable and enigmatic Diva.

 His death challenged all assumptions we make about creatives striving to reach career high-points and the satisfaction that this should bring.
-He was gone - suddenly and very very sadly.
+He was gone - suddenly and very, very sadly.
 No one talked about depression or the fact that working in an industry so bent on harvesting the creative genius of individuals like Lee, could have been destabilising and essentially destructive.
 The business did not seem provide emotional support then for high pressure meltdowns and the safe keeping of good mental health and I wonder if it considers it should now.

 Our young creatives are hugely vulnerable when subjected to the factory farming of ideas that passes for a creative production these days.
 Having completed a psychology MSc at London College of Fashion, I have more time to ponder this conundrum than most.